simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 the server.
 (Check the setting ``simp_openldap::server::conf::directory`` setting for the location of the files.)

 To remove an LDAP server, first remove the server from the ``simp_options::ldap::uri`` settings in Hiera.
-Give the clients time to update from the Puppet server so they do not attempt to call it.
-Then remove relevant settings from it's Hiera .yaml file and run the Puppet agent.
+Give the clients time to update from the Puppet master so they do not attempt to call it.
+Then remove relevant settings from it's hiera.yaml file and run the Puppet agent.

 Troubleshooting
 ---------------